-In 1885 the Camden Woollen Mills were established in Thompson's old flour mills (opposite the rail way station) taking in raw wool to make tweed and woollen goods and providing an additional source of employment until 1899, when it was destroyed by fire.
-This prompted calls for a Fire Station in Camden and a volunteer fire brigade was formed in 1900 (Willis 2015(a)).
+In 1885 the Camden Woollen Mills were established in Thompson's old flour mills (opposite the rail way station) taking in raw wool to make tweed and woollen goods and providing an additional source of employment until 1899, when they were destroyed by fire (Quiz 1895; SMH 1899).
+This prompted calls for a Fire Station in Camden and a volunteer fire brigade was formed in 1900 (Willis 2019(a)).